 International Union of Pure and Applied Physics

-Since 2020, Woolf is the US member of the International Union of Pure and Applied Physical Science's Working Group 16 on Physics and Industry and is a Member-At-Large of the National Academy of Sciences/U.S. Liaison Committee for the International Union of Pure and Applied Physics for 2023-2024.
+Since 2020, Woolf has been the US member of the International Union of Pure and Applied Physical Science's Working Group 16 on Physics and Industry and has been a Member-At-Large of the National Academy of Sciences/U.S. Liaison Committee for the International Union of Pure and Applied Physics for 2023-2027.

 Department of Energy